28. Secret Germany

 At the end of 1878, the government dissolved the Leseverein der deutschen Studenten Wiens (“Reading Club of the German Students of Vienna”), the official organization of the pan-German Pernerstorfer circle, and this led to the members meeting regularly at the Ramharter, Vienna’s first vegetarian restaurant, which opened in 1879, in Vienna’s city center.[31]
 Many visitors of the Ramharter belonged to the pan-German Pernerstorfer circle.[32]
 Eckstein, who was also affiliated with the Pernerstorfer circle, grouped his fellow vegetarians into two camps: the “Socialists” and the “Pythagoreans.”
 In one of his major writings, Religion und Kunst (“Religion and Art”), published in 1880, Wagner had praised Pythagoras as a teacher of the meatless diet and thus ignited interest in vegetarianism among musicians and among his fans.
 For the premiere of the opera Parsifal in 1882, many members in this group travelled to Bayreuth.
 Eckstein, apparently, did so on foot.[33]

-Victor’s wife Emma was the sister of Heinrich Braun (1854 – 1927), childhood classmate of Freud’s during their high school years, influencing the young Freud for a time to contemplate a career in politics or law.[39]
-Emma was a socialist who, with other Jewish writers of the time, such as Hedwig Dohm, Bertha Pappenheim, and Hedwig Lachmann, “combined political activity with artistic creativity.”[40]
-Hedwig’s husband was Ernst Dohm (1819 – 1883, an actor and Jewish and a convert to Christianity, who was coeditor with Julius Rodenberg of the Salon für Literatur, Kunst und Gesellschaft from 1867 to 1874.
+The “socialist” wing of the vegetarians included Pernerstorfer’s friend Victor Adler.
+Adler was hosting meetings at his home at the time that Mahler first entered the Circle.[39]
+However, George von Schönerer’s increasingly anti-Semitic policies, culminating in the amendment of an Aryan paragraph, led to an estrangement with Adler from the Pernerstorfer Circle.
+Victor’s wife Emma was the sister of Heinrich Braun (1854 – 1927), childhood classmate of Freud’s during their high school years, influencing the young Freud for a time to contemplate a career in politics or law.[40]
+Emma was a socialist who, with other Jewish writers of the time, such as Hedwig Dohm, Bertha Pappenheim, and Hedwig Lachmann, “combined political activity with artistic creativity.”[41]
+Hedwig’s husband was Ernst Dohm (1819 – 1883), an actor and Jewish convert to Christianity, who was coeditor with Julius Rodenberg of the Salon für Literatur, Kunst und Gesellschaft from 1867 to 1874.
 From 1886, Adler published the Marxist journal Gleichheit (“Equality”), and travelled to Germany and Switzerland, where he met with Friedrich Engels, August Bebel and Karl Liebknecht.
 He was charged several times for his activities and spent nine months in prison.
 From 1882 to 1889, Adler resided at an address that later became famous as the Freud’s office, the present-day Sigmund Freud Museum.
 In 1889, Adler founded the Social Democratic Party of Austria.
 His son, Friedrich Adler (1879 – 1960) , a Social Democratic politician, perhaps best known for his assassination of Minister-President Karl von Stürgkh (1859 – 1916) in 1916.
-Friedrich had studied chemistry, physics and mathematics at the ETH Zurich, where he became a close friend of Albert Einstein.[41]
+Friedrich had studied chemistry, physics and mathematics at the ETH Zurich, where he became a close friend of Albert Einstein.[42]

 Café Griensteidl

-In Oedipus and the Sphinx (1905), the cycle of Greek tragedies adapted by the symbolist dramatist and playwright and member of the George-Kreis, Hugo von Hofmannsthal (1874 – 1929), very closely follows a “Wagnerian tragedy” by Péladan.[45]
-Hugo’s great-grandfather was Austrian silk merchant Isaak Löw Hofmann (1759 – 1849), from whom his family inherited the noble title “Edler von Hofmannsthal,” was a Jewish tobacco farmer ennobled by Emperor Francis Joseph I of Austria.
+In Oedipus and the Sphinx (1905), the cycle of Greek tragedies adapted by the symbolist dramatist and playwright and member of the George-Kreis, Hugo von Hofmannsthal (1874 – 1929), very closely follows a “Wagnerian tragedy” by Péladan.[43]
+Hugo’s great-grandfather, Austrian silk merchant Isaak Löw Hofmann (1759 – 1849), from whom his family inherited the noble title “Edler von Hofmannsthal,” was a Jewish tobacco farmer ennobled by Emperor Francis Joseph I of Austria.
 Hofmann took great interest in the Jewish community of Vienna, being president in 1806 and representative in 1812, which latter office he held until his death.
 His son, and Hugo’s grandfather, was Augustin Emil Hofmann von Hofmannsthal (1815 – 1881), head of his father’s subsidiary business-house in Milan.
 Hugo’s sister, Elise von Hofmannsthal, married Solly Herz, brother to Adelheid Herz, who married Carl Mayer von Rothschild, son of Mayer Amschel Rothschild and founder of the Neapolitan branch of dynasty.
-Among Carl Mayer’s children were Charlotte who married Baron Lionel de Rothschild, a friend of Benjamin Disraeli, and Mayer Carl von Rothschild who recommended Gerson Bleichröder to Otto von Bismarck as a banker.[46]
+Among Carl Mayer’s children were Charlotte who married Baron Lionel de Rothschild, a friend of Benjamin Disraeli, and Mayer Carl von Rothschild who recommended Gerson Bleichröder to Otto von Bismarck as a banker.[44]

-Arthur Schnitzler (1862 – 1931) was a fellow student of friend of Herzl, and like Freud, had been a member of the pan-German circle of Engelbert Pernerstorfer.
 Peter Altenberg (1859 – 1919), one of the main proponents of Viennese Impressionism, was a contemporary of Karl Kraus, Gustav Mahler, Schnitzler, the symbolist painter Gustav Klimt, and Adolf Loos, with whom he had a very close relationship.
 Altenberg’s favorite coffeehouse was the Café Central, to which he even had his mail delivered.
 Some of the poetry Altenberg wrote on the backs of postcards and scraps of paper were set to music by composer Alban Berg, who studied with Arnold Schoenberg (1874 – 1951), the founder of modern atonal music.
 In 1901, Schoenberg married Mathilde Zemlinsky, the sister of the conductor and composer Alexander von Zemlinsky (1871 – 1942), with whom Schoenberg had been studying since about 1894.

-John R. Covach proposed that, “an understanding of both Emanuel Swedenborg’s ideas, as they are represented in “philosophical” novels by Honoré de Balzac, and Rudolf Steiner’s interpretation of Goethe’s scientific writing leads to a fuller recovery Schoenberg’s meaning.”[47]
+John R. Covach proposed that, “an understanding of both Emanuel Swedenborg’s ideas, as they are represented in “philosophical” novels by Honoré de Balzac, and Rudolf Steiner’s interpretation of Goethe’s scientific writing leads to a fuller recovery Schoenberg’s meaning.”[45]
 According to literary critic Anna Balakian, Swedenborg’s doctrine of correspondences was picked up and transformed by Symbolists, beginning with Baudelaire.
-Schoenberg considered adapting chapter of Séraphita, which refers to Swedenborg, in the early stages of Die Jakobsleiter (Jacob’s Ladder”), and combining it with the story of “Jacob Wrestling” from Legends by August Strindberg (1849 – 1912), who was heavily influenced by Swedenborg’s philosophy.[48]
+Schoenberg a chapter of Séraphita, which refers to Swedenborg, in the early stages of Die Jakobsleiter (Jacob’s Ladder”), and combining it with the story of “Jacob Wrestling” from Legends by August Strindberg (1849 – 1912), who was heavily influenced by Swedenborg’s philosophy.[46]
 Schoenberg acknowledged the influence of Swedenborg and Balzac in the famous “Composition with Twelve Tones” essay.
-Additionally, Karl Wörner has suggested that Schoenberg’s Die Jakobsleiter resembles Rudolf Steiner’s Mystery Dramas, which were performed in Vienna in the years before World War I.[49] However, it is certainly possible that Schoenberg derived the essence of Steiner’s ideas from his life-long friend Oskar Adler (1875 – 1955), who was very familiar with occult doctrines.[50]
+Additionally, Karl Wörner has suggested that Schoenberg’s Die Jakobsleiter resembles Rudolf Steiner’s Mystery Dramas, which were performed in Vienna in the years before World War I.[47] However, it is certainly possible that Schoenberg derived the essence of Steiner’s ideas from his life-long friend Oskar Adler (1875 – 1955), who was very familiar with occult doctrines.[48]

 In 1897, Jewish anti-Semite Karl Kraus (1874 – 1936) broke from Young Vienna with a scathing satire, Die demolierte Literatur (“Demolished Literature”), and was named Vienna correspondent for the newspaper Breslauer Zeitung.
 One year later, as an uncompromising advocate of Jewish assimilation, he attacked Herzl with his polemic Eine Krone für Zion (“A Crown for Zion”).
 The title is a play on words, as Krone means both “crown” and the currency of Austria-Hungary from 1892 to 1918.
 One Krone was the minimum donation required to participate in the Zionist Congress in Basel, and Herzl was often mocked as the König von Zion (“King of Zion”) by Viennese anti-Zionists.